 Students may be denied progression if they have not made satisfactory academic progress in their education.
 When a graduate nursing student's cumulative GPA falls below 3.0, she/he is placed on academic probation and may not progress into the clinical sequence of courses.
-When a student earns a grade of less than "B-" in any of the core nursing curriculum courses (NUR), that student is dismissed from the program.
+When a student earns a grade of less than "B-" in any of the core nursing curriculum courses (NUR), that student is placed on academic probation and provided the opportunity to repeat the course.
+Two failures within the core nursing curriculum results in academic dismissal.